 As part of the upgrade of the University’s teaching and learning materials for current and future students, two state-of-the-art phantoms have also been purchased.
 These models can be used to simulate pathological lesions, such as tumours in the chest.

 The new kit is designed to improve the preciseness of X-ray imaging while reducing the operational dose rate, which is better for patients.

 And in the future, it is hoped the system will be configured to be compatible with the University’s partner NHS institutions, which would give the University potential to provide a clinical service to patients through the ‘choose and book’ referral system.

 Chris Alvey, Senior Lecturer in Diagnostic Radiography at the University of Derby, was invited to see the advanced kit in Dusseldorf and decided it would be an outstanding piece of equipment to have installed at Derby.

 He said: “The equipment represents a significant investment for the University.
 We were looking to improve our existing equipment and essentially future-proof our training facilities for students.

-“The equipment is able to produce high-quality diagnostic images but it also has increased functionality to provide a number of image acquisition types including dual energy subtraction imagery, digital tomosynthesis (this is similar to advanced techniques used in breast imaging, however, we are able to apply this technique to all anatomical areas) and ‘virtual grid’ software.
+“The equipment can produce high-quality diagnostic images but it also has increased functionality to provide a number of image acquisition types including dual energy subtraction imagery, digital tomosynthesis (this is similar to advanced techniques used in breast imaging, however, we are able to apply this technique to all anatomical areas) and ‘virtual grid’ software.

-“The combination of these means we are able to offer significant training opportunities, CPD events for qualified staff and students, as well as providing a platform for future clinical and academic research collaborations.”
+“This combination means we are able to offer significant training opportunities, continued professional development events for qualified staff and students, as well as providing a platform for future clinical and academic research collaborations.”